tomcritchlow/tomcritchlow.github.io/_posts/2018-09-13-for-the-record-blogging.md

 But starting, hosting and maintaining your own blog is still too hard.

 Medium is the default choice for writing on the web and it does a pretty good job.
-Except for the fact that it's a flailing VC funded rocketship that's already burning up on re-entry.
+Except for the fact that it's a flailing VC funded rocketship that's already burning up on re-entry (and has been actively hostile to the indie web[^1]).

 Dave Winer posted a few thoughts on the need for a ["for-the-record" blogging solution](http://scripting.com/2018/09/10/161928.html):